eventnetusa/eventnet/src/_vip/medicare-mall-popups.md

   #### &nbsp;
 content_section:
   - text_block_markdown: >-
-      EventNetUSA's Medicare Mall Pop-Up Events originated as a solution to support a provider's under performing retail stores.
-Since the first event in April 2017, the innovative program has made its way into seven US markets, spanning coast-to-“beyond coast” (Hawaii\!).

-      The program continues to expand and evolve into a truly personalized solution for supporting Seniors and their unique interests and needs.
-      Pop-up events create a weekly event experience, offering free activities and classes to members and non-members.&nbsp;
+      From original idea as a solution to support under-performing &nbsp;brick-and-mortar stores, Mall Center Court Pop-Ups are fast becoming the new home for AEP and year ‘round community outreach for insurance providers.&nbsp;

-      More than free activities, Pop-Up GC’s create a safe space to socialize with peers and support a healthier physical and mental well-being.
+      Custom branded displays set in high-traffic mall courts by EventNetUSA create a safe space for Medicare eligible adults to socialize with provider Agents and peers in support of a healthier physical and mental well-being.

+      Free activities and classes open to members and non-members at 9 a.m. attracting early mallwalkers, ending mid-afternoon.
+Providers have the option to open for one specified day per week and can run weekly, bi/weekly or even weekends\!

-      Let's discuss your unique Medicare goals to design a program that fits your needs and budget.&nbsp;
+      Let’s discuss your unique Medicare goals to design a program that fits your needs and budget.
     single_image_block:
       single_image_path:
     double_image_block: